dimgel/check-link-consistency/README.md

 ## Motivation

 Binary distros need such tool much more than source-based.
 From user's point of view it's like static vs dynamic typing in programming languages: source-based distro checks package's dependencies when program builds, binary -- when it runs.
 Funny that [I've hit this problem](https://forum.artixlinux.org/index.php/topic,3331.msg21592.html#msg21592) in less than a week after switching from Gentoo to Artix.

+## Want symbol resolution?
+No you don't.

+For 6 months I used version that performs not only `.so` resolution, but also symbol resolution.
+Turned out 0% use + 100% trouble:

+* Never seen positive hits.

+* Config file is 5 times larger and requires editing on every upgrade of core packages like gcc, perl, python, nvidia drivers, etc.: lots of `.so` dependencies had to be specified manually and their paths contain versions.

+* Correct LOCAL symbol resolution is still a [mystery](https://stackoverflow.com/questions/70920442/local-symbols-in-elfs-dynsym-section-are-not-actually-local-how-to-tell).

+But if you're interested, I can upload this codebase into separate `syms` branch.